Are we under the Old Covenant Law

 Gal 2:16 Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified.

-After Christ, there is no justification to those who wish to remain in bondage under the old Covenant law.
-All that believe in Christ may be justified from all things.
-This was not possible by the law of Moses (Acts 13:39, Rom 3:20-28, 5:9, Gal 2:16).
+After Christ, there is no justification to those who wish to remain in bondage under the Old Covenant Law.
+All that truly believe in Christ may be justified from all things.
+This was not possible by the law given unto Moses (Acts 13:39, Rom 3:20-28, 5:9, Gal 2:16).